 Running time: 95 mins including an interval

-“Truly mesmerising… and by no means exclusively for die-hard Joyce fans, a brilliant introduction for newcomers!”
+Gorman holds the audience enraptured throughout with a truly mesmerising performance … by no means exclusively for die-hard Joyce fans, making a brilliant introduction for newcomers!”

 – Metro Herald, Dublin